ABG - Arterial blood gas - interpreting results

 - This correlates to an oxygen level of about 7kPa.

-To convert kPa to mmHg, then times by 7.5
+To convert kPa to mmHg, multiply by 7.5

 The oxygen dissociation curve